Madjeisah/fraud_detection-in-customer_call/README.md

 # Fraud Detection in Customer Calls
-Fraud Detection in Customer Calls
+Detecting Fraud in Customer Calls Using Pre-Trained Language Model Combined with A Simple Rule-Based Method

 ## Model Framework